jdiejim/pokedex-blog/README.md

 ```

-Open PokeCell.js and add the stateless setup.
-Since we are returning only one element we can avoid the parentheses.
+Open your PokeCell.js and follow this steps:

+1. Import the React package
+2. Import the PokeCell styles
+3. Create a new function named PokeCell
+4. Return an empty button with className poke-cell
+5. Export the newly created function

 ```javascript